tasmota/docs/Bluetooth.md

 -uncomment #ifdef USE_HM10 in my_user_config.h
 -select GPIO-pins "HM10 RX" and "HM10 TX"

+!> **Most of the self-flashed modules will still have their factory default with a baud rate of 9600 !!**
+ Please try:
+`
+  HM10BAUD 9600`
+`
+  HM10AT RENEW
+`
+Then reboot ESP8266.

 ### expected behavior:
 1. The driver will set a few options of the HM-10
 2. A discovery scan will search for known sensors (Mi Flora, MJ_HT_V1, LYWSD02, LYWSD03, CGG1, CGD1)
-3. Supported sensors except the MJ_HT_V1 will be connected at a given interval, a subscription is established for 5 seconds and temperature/humidity/battery will be read.
+3. Supported sensors will be connected at a given interval, a subscription is established for ~5 seconds and temperature/humidity/battery will be read.
 4. After deconnection return to point 3 after the interval.

 ### command interface: